ekara-platform/ansible-role-configuration/README.md

 Role Name
 =========

-Role to use to load all platform configuration.
+Role used to load ekara configuration file and check for required play vars, environment vars and ekara parameters.

 Requirements
 ------------